-The relationship between substance use and homelessness is complex.
-While rates of substance use are disproportionately high among the homeless population, homelessness cannot be explained by substance use alone.
-The use of substances alone does not necessarily signal addiction, nor a harmful or problematic lifestyle.
-In addition, many people who are addicted to substances never become homeless, but an individual that is experiencing housing instability, often due to low income, has an increased risk of losing their housing if they use substances.
+The relationship between substance use and experiences of homelessness is complex.
+While rates of substance use are disproportionately high among those experiencing homelessness, homelessness cannot be explained by substance use alone.
+The use of substances alone does not necessarily signal addiction or a harmful/problematic lifestyle.
+In addition, many people who are addicted to substances never experience homelessness, but an individual that is experiencing housing instability, often due to low income, has an increased risk of losing their housing if they use substances.
 Once on the streets, an individual with substance use issues has little chance of getting housing as they face insurmountable barriers to obtaining health care, including substance use treatment services and recovery supports.

 The term "substance use" refers to all types of drug and alcohol use.
 It is used in place of the traditional label of "drug abuse" which perpetuates social stigma and judgment and can marginalize and alienate people from the supports they need.
 The term "use" signals a push to reduce the harms for all users - from the person who uses drugs or alcohol occasionally, to someone who has a serious addiction.
 The term "substance", rather than drugs, better reflects the full range of psychoactive substances including alcohol, cigarettes, illegal drugs, prescription drugs, solvents, and inhalants that are habit-forming.

 The potential harms associated with the use of substances are many.
 This includes pharmacological effects of the substance itself that may impair a person’s ability to safely and competently make decisions and carry out tasks that they engage in.
 Problematic substance use may lead to deteriorating health, accidental death and increased chances of risky sexual behaviours.
 Other harms that may result from problematic use of substances include the inability to work or stay in school, ruptured relations with family, friends and community members and problems with the law.